BradMcGonigle/bradmcgonigle-web/content/links/2020-06-05-simcity-developer-s-forgotten-oil-refinery-simulator-is-now-playable-online.md

   - Gaming
   - Retro
 ---
-I’ve spent countless hours playing Maxis games.
-From SimAnt to
+From SimAnt to most of the SimCity series of games, I’ve spent countless hours playing and loving games from developer Maxis.
+I've never heard of SimRefinery but apparently it is one of many explorations into business simulations Maxis explored.